youessaapp/novel1/Ch.2.md

 “Katie!”
 Sandra hollered, “are you up yet?
 Do you need help brushing your teeth?”

 Patrick breezed into the kitchen in his pajamas and singlet carrying his laptop.
 He was running a little bit behind schedule caught up in a birding video on Youtube.
-Groggily, he reached in the cupboard for a coffee cup, spooned into some instant coffee, topped off the cup with water from the fridge, and stuck the cup in the microwave.
+Groggily, he reached in the cupboard for a coffee cup, spooned in some instant coffee, topped off the cup with water from the fridge, and stuck the cup in the microwave.
 He punched in a precise 1:19 on the timer.

 “Still sleeping, huh?” he asked.
 “I’ll go check.”